Ringo Starr on ‘Rewind Forward,’ writing country music, the AI-assisted final Beatles track and more

 “A lot of people have said ‘That’s the last gig!’
 And I say it after every tour and our children and my wife are fed up with me.
 ‘Oh, you said that last time,'” he jokes.
 And yet, he continues to hit the road because he simply loves it: “I get everything I need.”

 More short collections are on the horizon, too. (“Right now, I’m EP crazy,” he says.)
 The next one is founded in country music.
-While attending a poetry reading by Olivia Harrison, late Beatle George Harrison’s widow, Starr ran into “T-Bone” Burnett.
+While attending a poetry reading by Olivia Harrison, late Beatle George Harrison’s widow, Starr ran into Tom “T-Bone” Wolk.
 They decided to work together.
-Starr thought he’d get a pop number, but Burnett instead sent him a country song.
+Starr thought he’d get a pop number, but Wolk instead sent him a country song.
 “He actually opened the door,” he says.
 “So, I thought, ‘Why don’t we do that, too?
 A country one.’”

 Recently, Starr collaborated with McCartney on Dolly Parton’s cover of the Beatles’ “Let It Be.” (“It’s good to be a part of it,” he says, adding that it required no convincing.
 “I’m easy.”)